-We are typically a self-funded agency and rely on the sale of underutilised lands to reinvest into the community and fund new projects.
+We manage a range of strategic properties in the regions, repurposing them into community-enhancing assets.
+We are typically a self-funded agency and rely on the sale of underutilised and industrial lands to reinvest into the community and fund new projects.